Professor | Liber Ero Chair in Conservation Biology | Killam Fellow

 Charles Bazerghi (MSc candidate) is working on evolutionary rescue and restoration at LEAP.
 He is assessing whether evolved ponds can assist the recovery of acid-disturbed communities that did not adapt.

 Kristina Krebs (PhD candidate, co-supervised with Graham Bell) studies the impacts of land use change on freshwater community diversity and composition, and the degree to which communities can adapt to multi-stressor environments.

 Maxime Rivest (PhD candidate) will be working on habitat networks in the context of metacommunities.
 He will test the hypothesis that the modularity of a network of habitat patches buffers perturbation impacts on food webs.

 Post doctoral researchers:

-Zoë Lindo (now Assistant Professor at Uni.
+Zoë Lindo (now Associate Professor at Uni.
 Western Ontario).

 Cecile Albert (now CNRS researcher, Aix en Provence)

 Jerome Dupras (now Assistant Professor at Uni. of Quebec at Outaouais)

 Catalina Gomez (PhD, 2017)